Laughlin Riverwalk Overview

 The Laughlin Riverwalk is approximately 3 miles on the Nevada side of Colorado River and connects a majority of the local casinos to the Colorado River.
 The paved trail is also part of a larger Colorado River Heritage Park and Trails network throughout Laughlin.

 On the Riverwalk you will stroll by the Aquarius, Colorado Belle, Edgewater, Golden Nugget, Pioneer, River Palms, and Riverside.
-The nighttime is my preferred time to walk the Riverwalk as the weather is cooler, the backdrop is more beautiful with the casino lights.
+The nighttime is my preferred time to walk the Riverwalk as the weather is cooler, and the backdrop is more beautiful with the casino lights.
 The only downside of walking at night is the moths (see below).

-At the Colorado Belle, the Riverwalk ends at the parking lot and to access the trail again walk across the lot into the hotel and continue the length of the casino floor to go to the stage at the north end to re-enter the Riverwalk.
+At the Colorado Belle, the Riverwalk ends at the parking lot, and to access the trail again walk across the lot into the hotel and continue the length of the casino floor to go to the stage at the north end to re-enter the Riverwalk.

 If you prefer to take a stroll during the daytime you may see a bit of wildlife poking around the area.
 We spotted fish on the riverbank in the tall grasses.
 I have heard from others that there are raccoons and skunks that can be seen on the Riverwalk but we did not encounter either.